 Sign-up for each class will end at 5:00 p.m. on the Monday prior to the class.

 Individuals can sign up to attend this class using the following link: Click here to register

 For more than 100 years, Mount Olivet has had the tradition of holding a Mass, on the first Friday of the month, to pray for all those individuals in our care at our various cemeteries.
 The public is invited to join us at 6:30 PM on the first Friday of the month at the Mount Olivet Chapel for this special Mass.
 Families are also able to view the Mass through a livestream.
 Links for each month’s livestream will be listed on our social media pages, as well as on the First Friday webpage (below the "Future Dates" section), next to the date of the Mass

 Accompanying the Mass will be a scrolling video listing all the individuals who have come into the care of the Archdiocese of Denver Mortuary during the past month.

 All are invited to take part in this monthly Mass.

-The grief journey can be a difficult path spiritually for many.
-Deacons from the Archdiocese of Denver, call the families we serve through the Archdiocese of Denver Mortuary several weeks following the services for their loved ones.
-During these calls, the deacons will check in with the family, pray with the family, and discuss additional resources that are available to families.
-If additional spiritual support is necessary, families will be referred to their local parish for this additional support.
+The grief journey can be a difficult spiritual path for many.
+Deacons from the Archdiocese of Denver call the families served through our mortuary for several weeks after their loved ones' services.
+During these calls, the Deacons check in with and pray for the families, as well as discussing additional supportive resources.
+If additional spiritual guidance is needed, families will be referred to their local parish.